m-dadej/MarSwitching.jl/docs/src/man/example.md

 Indeed, once we add the inflation expectations, the slope of the New Keynesian Phillips curve becomes more negative.

-Now, in order to check the time-varying nature of the Phillips curve, or the so-called "flattening" of thereof.
-We will estimate a Markov switching model.
+Now, in order to check the time-varying nature of the Phillips curve, or the so-called "flattening" of thereof, we will estimate a Markov switching model.

 ```jldoctest
 using Random